martindenion/dmway/README.md

 #### Eclipse Mosquitto

 You can install a MQTT broker locally or use a MQTT broker on the cloud.

-These follwing way are using local Mosquitto broker but you can use your own MQTT broker.
+These following way use a local Mosquitto broker but you can use your own MQTT broker.

 ```
 $ sudo apt install -y mosquitto mosquitto-clients